 WHAT TO EXPECT AT OUR OUTLAW STEEL MATCH

 If you still have questions after reading the info below feel free to email email@example.com.

 This match operates as a cold range.
 Your firearm must be unloaded at all times unless on the line under the direction of a Range Officer (RO).
-Bring your firearms to the range cased, unloaded, and with a chamber flag inserted.
+Bring your firearms to the range cased and unloaded, preferably with a chamber flag inserted.
 If you do not have a chamber flag, the range sells them for $1.
 An inserted chamber flag is a quick, easy visual to others that your firearm is not capable of firing a round.
-Firearm safety rules should be observed at all times, including when firearm has a chamber flag inserted.
-Uncasing your firearm is only to be done in the Safe Area (no ammo) or under the direction of a RO.
+Firearm safety rules should be observed at all times, including when a firearm has a chamber flag inserted.
+Uncasing your firearm is only to be done in the Safe Area (no ammo) or under the direction of an RO.
 It is OK to have loaded magazines, just keep them out of the Safe Area.

 WHAT TO BRING

-- Firearm – If you are bringing your own pistol or rifle make sure to have the following:
+- Firearm – Be sure to have the following: